The Postman Algebra Challenge

 Now you can take part in the Postman Algebra Challenge and entertain yourself and posties all around the world!
 Try it for your Christmas cards next year.
 Or for your next stern letter to the Prime Minister, addressed to X Downing Street, where X = 26 + 9 - 18 + 14 - 21; for once your letter will stand out.
 And what better way to apply for the vacant maths teacher job at your local school than with a quadratic equation in the address; sure to impress your potential new employers; if it reaches them, that is.

-A word of warning, however, as the Postman Algebra Challenge is not suitable for all your letters.
-For example, we would advise against using this method to post ransom notes to rich people after kidnapping their children; it doesn't portray the right cut-throat image so it's unlikely you'll be taken seriously and you'll never see the money you demanded.
-And then of course you'd have go through with your threats to kill the children, which would be a shame.
+A word of warning, however, as the Postman Algebra Challenge is not suitable for all letters.
+For example, we would advise against using this method to post ransom notes to rich people after kidnapping their children as it doesn't portray the right cut-throat image so it's unlikely you'll be taken seriously and you'll never see the money you demanded.
+And then of course you'd have go through with your threats to kill the children, which would be annoying.